-There is no difference between the TBW limits of both the SSDs.
-The 970 Evo Plus has a 2TB variant and that’s why it has given more TBW limit.
+There is no difference between the TBW limits of both SSDs.
+The 970 Evo Plus has a 2TB variant and that’s why it has given more TBW limits.

-Again, the Samsung 980 is a DRAM-Less SSD but it uses the HMB (Host Memory Buffer) for caching purposes.
+Again, the Samsung 980 is a DRAM-Less SSD but it uses the HMB (Host Memory Buffer) and SLC for caching purposes.
 But, the 970 Evo Plus has its own low-power DDR4 SDRAM for caching.

 The configurations of 970 Evo Plus’s Phoenix controller are Penta-core, 8-ch, 8-CE/ch.
-Whereas, the 980 has the Pablo controller whose configurations are not disclosed.
+Whereas, the 980 has the Pablo controller with four channels.

 Let’s see how much difference is there between the both when we compare the prices.
-I am going to pick the prices from Amazon.com.
+I am going to pick the prices from the official sources.
 However, the prices may vary at any time.
-I would suggest you checking live prices before making the decision.
+I would suggest you check live prices before making the decision.

 Which one should you buy?
 My Recommendation!

-If you are looking for a better speed, I would suggest buying the 970 Evo Plus for sure.
+If you are looking for consistent performance under heavy loads, I would suggest buying the 970 EVO Plus for sure.
+Another reason is that it has its own DRAM which 980 doesn’t have.
 However, the TBW, Warranty Period, NAND, and various other things are similar in both.
-So, going for the 980 would also not go into vain.
-However, you will see a big difference in the actual speed limits of both these products.

 Thanks for reading!

 Also Read: List of Best SSDs to upgrade your laptop (NVMe/SATA)

 Frequently Asked Questions